mlwrogers/cpaas-sandbox/docs/basics/apiKey.md

 ---
 layout: default
-title: Where's my 8x8 API key
+title: Where's my API key
-parent: The Basics
 nav_order: 2
+parent: Whats Connect?
+grand_parent: The Basics
 ---

 # Where to get your 8x8 API key from